mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ClientSession.
 See `entity_session`_ and `Session Operations`_.
 - GridFS Bucket.
 See `entity_bucket`_ and `Bucket Operations`_.
 - ChangeStream.
 See `ChangeStream Operations`_.
 - Event list.
+See :ref:`storeEventsAsEntities <event-entities>`.
   The event list MUST store BSON documents.
 The type of the list itself is not prescribed by this specification.
 Test runner MAY use a BSON array or a thread-safe list data structure to implement the event list.
 - All known BSON types and/or equivalent language types for the target driver.